Data entry tools to help your company succeed

 Data entry tools

 It’s been said that data has become the new oil.
 This means that many believe that data has now become the new most important commodity in our economy today.
-Whether you agree with that statement or not, nobody can deny that data is crucial to business processes.
+Whether you agree with that statement, nobody can deny that data is crucial to business processes.

 Frequently, the data journey starts with paper.
 Whether it’s an invoice, a purchase order, a packing list, a claim, or any other transactional document, paper or its scanned equivalent (the PDF) are the two most common ways of storing and exchanging business data.
 This brings up a critical problem.

 This practice is called data entry.
 There are several different ways to accomplish successful data entry.
 The most common is manual data entry, which often consists of employees simply typing the data from the documents into computer systems and structured formats like Excel spreadsheets.

-Across virtually every industry, dealing with the data entry problem costs enormous amounts of time and money.
-Manual data entry is also demotivating team members in a variety of organizations, causing companies to lose their valuable talent.
-All of these issues have inspired organizations to begin seriously looking into data entry tools that can help solve this problem.
-These tools most often come in the form of data entry software.
+Across virtually every industry, dealing with the data entry problem costs an enormous time and money.
+Manual data entry is also demotivating team members in various organizations, causing companies to lose their valuable talent.
+All of these issues have inspired organizations to look into data entry tools that can help solve this problem.

 Data entry software